amansinha09/amansinha09.github.io/_pages/about.md

   - /about.html
 ---

+I am currently working as a Researcher at [ATILF-CNRS](https://www.atilf.fr/) on _Word Sense Disambiguation using Lexical Knowledge base_ under supervision of [Dr. Sandrine Ollinger](https://perso.atilf.fr/sollinge/) and [Prof. Mathieu Constant](https://perso.atilf.fr/mconstant/).

 I hold a Integrated Masters in Mathematics and Computing from the [Indian Institute of Technology, Dhanbad](https://www.iitism.ac.in/).
 My Master Thesis was on *Multimodal Emotion Prediction* in a multi party setting, which you can read [here](https://drive.google.com/file/d/18l_T63Z8BHZvoKkRBFyJWPBBrweMmc04/view?usp=sharing).

 I am interested in the research areas of Deep Learning, Natural Language Understanding, and Graph Representation Learning methods.
-In particular, I am interested in the question of NLP models can be enhanced and explained using graph structured data.
+In particular, I am interested in: _How NLP models can be enhanced and explained using graph structured data?_